Auchinloch: The village

 The newer western part of the village (sometimes known as 'Wester Auchinloch', while the older part at Stepps Road is prefixed with 'Easter') includes Auchinloch Primary School.
-The present building dates to the 1930s, whilst the original 19th century building still remains to the east and now serves as the village hall/community centre.
-Auchinloch Community Centre lies at the top of the village near the local pub, the Golden Pheasant, which is located on Stepps Road.
-The pub has been bought over by a new owner and following extensive refurbishment is now a thriving hub for food and drinks.
-A grocery shop is located in the village where in December 1999 the local shopkeeper was murdered.
-There is also a Bowling Green in the village and Cardyke Farm Shelter, a branch of the Cats Protection Society, a short distance to the west.
+The present building dates to the 1930s, whilst the original 19th-century building still remains to the east and now serves as the village hall/community centre.
+Auchinloch Community Centre lies at the top of the village near the local pub.
+There is also a Bowling Green in the village, a local newsagents where the shopkeeper was murdered in 1999 and Cardyke Farm Shelter, a branch of the Cats Protection Society, a short distance to the west.
 The village is in the catchment area for Lenzie Academy.